ethereum/go-ethereum/content/docs/developers/dapp-developer/mobile.md

    manager can sign transactions while a particular account is unlocked** (e.g. device left unattended; application running untrusted code).

-*Note, creating transactions is out of scope here, so the remainder of this section will assume we already have a transaction to sign, and will focus only on creating an authorized version of it.
-Creating an actually meaningful transaction will be covered later.*

 ### Signing on Android (Java)

-Assuming we already have an instance of a `KeyStore` called `ks` from the previous sections, we can create a new account to sign transactions with via it's already demonstrated `newAccount` method; and to avoid going into transaction creation for now, we can hard-code a random transaction to sign instead.
+Assuming an instance of a `KeyStore` called `ks` exists, a new account to sign transactions can be created using its `newAccount` method.
+For this demonstation a hard-coded example transaction is created to sign:

 ```java
 // Create a new account to sign transactions with